 Nuclear technology is not bad in itself.
 We have understood the sun and the stars, and in a way, have harnessed the same power to a lesser extent.
 We have controlled fission, and are yet to understand ways to control fusion for peaceful purposes.
 The insistence on using solar energy to fulfill the requirements for electricity is our next best option.
 However, with the existing political situation regarding North Korea and the US, it is once again time to remember the old foe of mankind, the ongoing self-made threat of human intelligence.
 What is it?
 Yes, it is the existence of the knowledge and the means to build nuclear weapons.
-The truly disconcerting fact is this: With so much power for annihilation, we have simultaneously existing, such poor leadership and judgment.
-There is the legitimate basis for worry.
+The truly disconcerting fact is this: With so much power for annihilation, we have simultaneously existing such poor leadership, and, the possibility of lapses of judgment.
+There is a legitimate basis for worry.
 There is also the need for finding solutions.

 What do thoughts of nuclear annihilation prove about mankind’s dominant thought?